Discrete State-Action Abstraction via the Successor Representation: Background

-Much like the Q-value function of an MDP, the SR satisfies a Bellman-like equation which relates the SR of a state to its neighbors by When the environment dynamics $p$ are unknown and we instead have a dataset $\mathcal{D}$ of transitions collected using a policy $\pi$, this equation can be used to learn an estimate of the SR, $\psi: \X \to \R^{|\X|}$ which minimizes the so-called temporal difference (TD) error $\mathbb{E}_{x,x' \sim D}\left[\psi(x) - (\mathbbm{1}(x) + \gamma \psi(x'))\right]^2$ where $\mathbbm{1}(x)$ is a one-hot encoding of the discrete state $x$ (the $x$-th standard unit vector).
+Much like the Q-value function of an MDP, the SR satisfies a Bellman-like equation which relates the SR of a state to its neighbors by When the environment dynamics are unknown and we instead have a dataset $\mathcal{D}$ of transitions collected using a policy $\pi$, this equation can be used to learn an estimate of the SR, $\psi: \Sp \to \R^{|\Sp|}$ which minimizes the so-called temporal difference (TD) error $\mathbb{E}_{s,s' \sim D}\left[\psi(s) - (\mathbbm{1}(s) + \gamma \psi(s'))\right]^2$ where $\mathbbm{1}(s)$ is a one-hot encoding of the discrete state $s$ (the $s$-th standard unit vector).

-The SR has a natural extension, the Deep Successor Representation (DSR), in which we replace this count based density with a discounted sum of features~\citep{kulkarni2016deep}.
-An important advantage of our work is that it uses the SR of a \textit{discrete} encoding of the state space, and so we do not need to resort to the more complex DSR.

 We highlight that the SR depends heavily on the given policy $\pi$ used to explore the environment.
-Past work (e.g.,~\citep{machado2017eigenoption}) has focused on the setting where $\pi$ is a uniform random policy (i.e., a random walk), and so the properties and/or usefulness of the SR with more general policies remains an open problem.
-This work represents a largely experimental foray into that problem.
+Past work has focused on the setting where $\pi$ is a uniform random policy (i.e., a random walk), and so the properties and/or usefulness of the SR with more general policies remains an open problem.
+We provide some intuition regarding the effects of changing the underlying policy on the SR in Figure~\ref{two_room_SR_intuition}.
+We experimentally explore these effects on our abstraction in Section~\ref{sec:change_dataset}.

-Under a uniform random policy $\pi$ in a discrete state space, $\Psi_{\pi}$ is closely related to the graph Laplacian, namely their eigenvectors are parallel \citep{machado2017eigenoption}.
-When considering random walks on graphs, the eigenvectors of the Laplacian provide many useful properties of the graph.
-For example, Cheeger's Inequality tells us that the second eigenvalue gives a bound on the cut with minimum connectivity in the graph.
-Such a cut represents a bottleneck region, or narrow passage, which is known as a major challenge for planning algorithms and has been used as a method for identifying subgoals \citep{csimcsek2005identifying, ichter2020learned}).

-In this work we focus on the SR itself rather than its eigenvectors.
-We provide some additional observations about the SR that make it conducive to planning, also illustrated in Figure~\ref{two_room_SR_intuition}: \begin{itemize} \item \textbf{SR as a proxy for distance:} In an $N$-dimensional state space, the SR of a state is an $N$-dimensional vector embedding, which we can compare using the Euclidean distance to other SRs. \item \textbf{Each option has a predictable effect on the SR:} Thinking of options as funnels, we can see that augmenting the action space with an option has the effect of making states which belong to the same initiation set of the option have a more similar SR relative to states outside this initiation set.
-In other words, the borders of option initiation sets create sharp differences in SR. \end{itemize}